MicrosoftDocs/quantum-docs/articles/user-guide/testing-debugging.md

 After saving the file you will see two unit tests when running the tests: one where `AllocateQubit` runs on the `QuantumSimulator`, and one where it runs in the `ResourcesEstimator`.

 The Q# compiler recognizes the built-in targets `"QuantumSimulator"`, `"ToffoliSimulator"`, and `"ResourcesEstimator"` as valid run targets for unit tests.
-It is also possible to specify any fully qualified name to define a custom run target.
+It is also possible to specify any fully qualified simulator name to define a custom run target.

-Besides the code file, the test project template will populate the `.csproj` file with the following parameters:
+Besides the code file, the test project template includes the `.csproj` file with the following contents:

 ```xml
 <Project Sdk="Microsoft.Quantum.Sdk/0.16.2105140472">